Brill-Noether theory for curves of a fixed gonality: Scrollar tableaux

 An example of such a tableau appears in Figure~\ref{Fig:Scrollar}.
 Note that the boxes in the first $n$ columns necessarily contain distinct numbers, as do the boxes in the last $k-n$ rows.
 The remaining boxes contain symbols that appear in this L-shaped region.

 If $t$ is a scrollar tableau of type $(a,b)$ with $r+1$ columns and $s$ rows, define $t(-1)$ to be the tableau with $r+1-n$ columns and $s+(k-n)$ rows defined as follows:

 An example of such a tableau appears in Figure~\ref{Fig:Hat}.
 Note that $t(-1)$ is the union of the first $r+1-n$ columns of $t$ and the last $r+1-n$ columns of $t$, translated to the left $n$ units and down $k-n$ units.
-This union is well-defined by the definition of a scrollar tableau.
-This operation is invertible unless $t(-1)$ has fewer than $n$ columns, in which case one cannot recover the middle $a$ columns of the tableau $t$ from the tableau $t(-1)$.

 Our interest in these tableaux is illustrated by the following proposition.